Introduction to labelling and composition requirements

 Requirements for supplemented food are described under the NZ Food (Supplemented Food) Standard 2016.
 Dietary supplements have different regulations.

-You may also need to check the pages for your food sector for other labelling requirements.
+You may also need to check the pages for your specific food product for other labelling requirements.